sourcegraph/handbook/content/departments/ce/process/tech-win-process.md

 - Has the CE defined the technical validation plan (demo, self eval, trial, etc.) which will be used to determine whether they have achieved the technical win?
 - Has the CE completed technical qualification of the customer’s usage scenario?
-- If the opportunity has non-standard or high-risk technical requirements as defined by the technical qualification criteria, has the CE gone through the [Tech Deal Review Process](working-with-customers.md#technical-deal-reviews) and received approval to proceed?
+- If the opportunity has non-standard or high-risk technical requirements as defined by the technical qualification criteria, has the CE gone through the [Tech Review Process](#tech-review-process) and received approval to proceed?
 - CE has completed a v1 draft of the [Technical Design Document](https://docs.google.com/document/d/19qcdFcFpqHNE6OTgO8SwdTF7FfB4AJH6Hlqeywgv6Yc/edit#heading=h.5v85ynofit58)

 #### Trial Deployment (Sales Stages: 3-4)